100 Quick and Snackable eCommerce Statistics

-Related Post: 5 Consumer insights from VWO eCommerce Survey.
+Related Post: Consumer Insights from VWO Cart Abandonment Survey.

 - 40% of the world’s population has bought online.
 That’s a staggering figure of more than a billion people.
 Of course it is still rising.
 (World’s population with access to internet, there are 3 billion people with internet connections worldwide.)

 - There are no ‘Monday Blues’ in eCommerce.
 According to research Monday is the day people shop the most.
 (Followed by Tuesday and Wednesday.)

 - The average online conversion rate for the year 2014 was 2.95%.

 - Books are the best-selling commodity online (a projected 600 million in the year 2014 followed by electronics and computer goods).

 - Countries that spend the most online (Source: Remarkety) :

 Japan ($79.338 Bn)

 - On an average an internet user in China is 25 years old.